hashicorp/nomad/website/source/docs/drivers/rkt.html.md

 * `debug` - (Optional) Enable rkt command debug option.

 * `volumes` - (Optional) A list of `host_path:container_path` strings to bind host paths to container paths.
-Can only be run on clients with the `rkt.volumes.enabled` option set to true.
+Can be disabled on clients by setting the `rkt.volumes.enabled` option set to false.

     ```hcl
     config {